Detroit Tigers vs Chicago White Sox: Odds, Run Line, and Total

 Detroit Tigers vs Chicago White Sox Betting Trends

-- The Tigers have gone 1-5 in their last six road games.
+- The Detroit Tigers have gone 2-5 in their last seven road games.

-- Totals have gone over in five of the Chicago White Sox's last seven games.
+- The Chicago White Sox are 1-7 in their last eight ball games.

 Detroit Tigers vs Chicago White Sox Injury Reports